BilldarBagdar/C4Device_32StepSequencer/README.md

 the (unauthorized) "Max Runtime", but that unauthorized status disappears as soon as you activate your (authorized) M4L-only license.
 If you have a full Max license and
 Max is authorized on the machine where this project is running, then you can even "Use bundled (M4L) Max version" to open the project patches in Live for editing and saving
 (in Max) without issue.
-(If you have both a M4L and a full Max license (authorized installations), you always "see" all the available midi ports in Max courtesy of your full license, even when Live is only running"the "bundled (M4L) version of Max")
+(If you have both a M4L and a full Max license (authorized installations), you always "see" all the available midi ports in Max courtesy of your full license, even when Live is only running the "bundled (M4L) version of Max")
 </p>
 <p>
 The 2.0 update (and associated remote script updates) were entirely coded in 2025 using Max 8.x.x - 9.0.7 and Live 12.1.x - 12.1.11.
 (WebStorm and PyCharm IDEs)